 Replacing Vacant Lots With Green Spaces Can Ease Depression In Urban Communities

-Growing up Washington D.C.'s Columbia Height's neighborhood, Rebecca Lemos-Otero says her first experience with nature came in her late teens when her mother started a community garden.
+Growing up in Washington, D.C.'s Columbia Heights neighborhood, Rebecca Lemos-Otero says her first experience with nature came in her late teens when her mother started a community garden.

 "I was really surprised and quickly fell in love," she recalls.
 The garden was peaceful, and a "respite" from the neighborhood, which had high crime rates, abandoned lots and buildings, she says.

-Inspired by that experience, years later, Lemos-Otero, 39, started City Blossoms, a local non-profit that has created about 15 children-focused community green spaces across Washington D.C.
-She wanted to give kids from minority and low income communities easy access to some greenery.
+Inspired by that experience, years later, Lemos-Otero, 39, started City Blossoms, a local nonprofit that has created about 15 children-focused community green spaces across Washington, D.C.
+She wanted to give kids from minority and low-income communities easy access to some greenery.

 Kids love the gardens, she says.
 It gives them a way to briefly forget their worries.